-The warm weather’s coming, which means it’s time to dust off the speedos or dig out the two-piece.
+The warm weather’s coming (believe it or not), which means it’s time to dust off the Speedos or dig out the two-piece.
 For a lot of us though, the winter months have done little for our movie-star bods.
 Luckily, we’ve got a few tricks up our sleeve to get you looking more McConaughey and less McDonalds this summer.

 There are two types of people: those who work out and those who don’t.
 But we could all do with a little help.
 The wrong kind of exercise can be almost as ineffective as none at all.